nuuday/nuuday-android-bdc/README.md

 }
 ```

-Every behavior has a single UI responsibility, and each of the behaviors make sense if you interact with the sampel application.
+Every behavior has a single UI responsibility, and each of the behaviors make sense if you interact with the sample application.

 A Behavior is just a simple Kotlin interface, with methods you can choose to override if you need them: